trentlarson/endorser-docs/source/transactions.rst

   @context             always the schema: "https://schema.org"
-  @type                always the type: "GiveAction" fulfills             optional relationship with other Offer or Plan; see "fulfills" table below (This is not currently part of schema.org specs.) identifier           optional identifier for this offer includesObject       optional "TypeAndQuantityNode" (This is not currently part of schema.org specs.) object               optional description of the donation or service; see "object" table below description          optional free-form explanation of conditions agent                optional individual or org who gave; defaults to issuer recipient            optional individual or organization if this is directly to an entity (as opposed to being part of an activity or project)
+  @type                always the type: "GiveAction" fulfills             optional relationship with other Offer or Plan; see "fulfills" table below (This is not currently part of schema.org specs.) identifier           optional identifier for this action, which should be a full URL object               optional description of the donation or service; see "object" table below description          optional free-form description of what is given agent                optional individual or org who gave (giver defaults to issuer) recipient            optional individual or organization if this is directly to an entity (as opposed to being part of an activity or project, which belong in "fulfills")
   ==================== ====